Grab’s ambitious plans to digitize Southeast Asia’s economies may get $500 million boost from SoftBank

 “The way we thought about it is that in that region, many larger parts of the population are coming online for the first time,” said Theo Vassilakis, Grab’s chief technology officer.
 “We saw the opportunity to give them the things they need for their everyday lives in one place that they trust, and that just works.”

-Vassilakis sat down for an interview with VentureBeat recently when he was in Paris speaking at the France Digitale Day.
+Vassilakis recently sat down for an interview with VentureBeat while he was in Paris speaking at the France Digitale Day.
 His presence was just the latest sign of how the company is expanding its international outreach even as it remains singularly focused on its home region.
 Vassilakis, a son of Greek immigrants who was based in Seattle, joined the company one year ago.

 Among the biggest projects he’s overseen is the launch in July of GrabPlatform, an open platform that will allow partners to place their service in front of the 110 million people who have downloaded the app across 235 cities.
 Using Grab’s API, partners can tap into the company’s logistics and payments technology to reach this wider user base in Grab’s eight territories: Singapore, Indonesia, the Philippines, Malaysia, Thailand, Vietnam, Myanmar, and Cambodia.